Skip to content

 ‘Well, you know … romantically.
 I don’t want Kate to get into any kind of trouble while she is over here.
 You must know what these Italian youths are like and he’s a lot older than Kate.’

 Sandra had been dating a boy called Giovanni, who was 20, but she decided not to mention that.
-She felt uncomfortable at the tone of the conversation.
+She felt uncomfortable with the tone of the conversation.
 She asked, ‘Well, have you talked to Kate about this?’

 ‘Not really.
 The trouble is, if I say anything to her, then she’s just going to fly into a temper.
 She can be difficult over things like this.
 I am sure she would respond better if you talked to her.’